-Martin, our CEO and founder here at Popuband, always wondered why we’ve been playing music games for so long that merely resemble an instrument rather than learning to play the real thing.
+Bohan, our CEO and founder here at Popuband, always wondered why we played music games that merely resemble an instrument rather than play the real thing.
 That is when he decided to create the Populele!

-On March 14th, our small Populele venture began.
-After only 48 hours of launching our Indiegogo campaign we reached our goal of $25,000!
+On March 14, 2017, our small Populele venture began.
+After only 48 hours of launching our Indiegogo campaign, we reached our goal of $25,000!

-We asked backers’ advice about their favorite songs they want to learn through Populele.
+We asked our backers which of their favorite songs they wanted to learn on the Populele.
 Here are the survey results!
-We’ve incorporate more than 90% of their selected songs and the list will continue to grow.
+We’ve incorporated more than 90% of their song wishlist into our app and the song library continues to grow.

-Throughout our Indiegogo journey, our backers were the ones who gave us their sincerest and deepest support helping us get through all the difficulties along the way.
+Throughout our Indiegogo journey, our backers gave us their sincerest and deepest support.
+They were the ones who helped us get through all the difficulties along the way.

-Thanks to our initial backers who supported our small idea and made our Populele dream come true.
-Now we have the time, resources and support to take our prototype and go into mass production with a factory in ShenZhen, Southern China.
+Thank you to our initial backers who supported our small idea and made our Populele dreams come true.
+Now we have the time, resources and support to take our prototype into mass production with a factory in ShenZhen (Southern China).

-In May and June Martin flew back to China for three weeks to ensure that the first Populele batch would be of the best quality for our backers.
-At the same time, our App and support team were working hard to add new App features, make tutorial videos, continuously update the App, establish a new website, draft useful blogs, build a Zendesk customer support system and make sure the delivery and customer feedback was as smooth as possible.
+In May and June, Bohan flew back to China for three weeks to ensure that the first Populele batch would set the tone for the highest quality ukuleles.
+At the same time, our app and support teams were working hard to add new app features, make tutorial videos, push out updates, establish a new website, draft useful blogs, build a Zendesk customer support system, and ensure as smooth as possible delivery and customer feedback systems.

-On July 25th we closed our campaign and shifted to our own website to begin selling.
-Our final Indiegogo result was $470,919 with 3316 backers!
-This is the end of our Indiegogo campaign but the story continues.
+On July 25, 2017, we closed our campaign and shifted to selling on our own website.
+At the close of the Indiegogo campaign, we had raised $470,919 with 3,316 backers!
+This is the end of our Indiegogo campaign, but the story continues.
 Be sure to continue following our journey as we develop more products that integrate instruments and hardware.
 We can’t thank you enough for your support!